mdgriffith/elm-style-animation/README.md

   |> UI.andThen
       |> UI.delay (1*second)
       |> UI.props
-          [ UI.Rotate (UI.to 0.0) UI.Deg
+          [ Rotate (UI.to 0.0) Deg
-          , UI.TranslateY (UI.to 0.0) UI.Px
+          , TranslateY (UI.to 0.0) Px
-          , UI.Rotate (UI.to 0.0) UI.Deg
+          , Rotate (UI.to 0.0) Deg
           ]

 ```

 There's only one new function and that's `UI.stay`.

 `UI.stay` just keeps a property at it's current value.
-Normally this is just assumed for any property that isn't explicitly animated, but we need `UI.stay` in this case to access that second `UI.Rotate` property.
+Normally this is just assumed for any property that isn't explicitly animated, but we need `UI.stay` in this case to access that second `Rotate` property.

 # Example 5: Staggering Animations